joecarterr/joecarterr/README.md

-Hey there 👋,
-I'm a very new programmer who has almost always been highly interetsed programming just never really fully committed to doing it.

-- 👀 I’ve almost always been interested in Software Engineering and Automation of tech.
-- 🌱 I’m currently learning Python aswell as a little Java
-- 💞️ I’m not currently looking for any sort of group work or anything i'm just teaching myself.
-However, any help is greatly appreciated!

-Under here I have some projects I have made previously so please take a look if you're interested!

 <!---
 joecarterr/joecarterr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.